Google Site Kit Dropped My PageSpeed by 40 Points. Here's What I Did.

 Source: etracker Cookie Consent Benchmark Study, 2025

-Google's own GDPR approach makes this worse.
-The community asked for built-in consent management in August 2019.
+Google's own GDPR stance makes the hole deeper.
+The community asked for built-in consent management back in August 2019.
 After 22 comments over nearly five years, Google closed the issue as "Not Planned" in May 2024.
-To make Site Kit GDPR-compliant, you need three plugins working together: Site Kit, the WP Consent API bridge, and a third-party consent platform.
+To get Site Kit GDPR-compliant you end up running three plugins at once: Site Kit, the WP Consent API bridge, and a third-party consent platform.
 Each one adds PHP overhead.
 Each one adds JavaScript.
-Each one is another thing that can break.
+Each one is one more thing that can break at three in the morning.

 Three options for fixing the problem

-If Site Kit is hurting your PageSpeed, you have three paths forward.
+If Site Kit is dragging down your PageSpeed, you have three ways out.

 Option A: Remove Site Kit, paste the GA4 code manually

-Copy the gtag.js snippet from your GA4 property.
-Paste it using WPCode (free plugin, 2 million installs).
-You keep everything GA4 offers, including Enhanced Measurement for outbound clicks, file downloads, scroll depth, and site search.
-The only difference is checking analytics.google.com instead of your WordPress dashboard.
+Grab the gtag.js snippet from your GA4 property.
+Paste it with WPCode, a free plugin with 2 million installs.
+You keep everything GA4 gives you, Enhanced Measurement and all, so outbound clicks, file downloads, scroll depth, and site search still work.
+The only thing that changes is you check analytics.google.com instead of your WordPress dashboard.

-One WordPress.org user reported a 22-point PageSpeed improvement from this exact switch.
-The frontend JavaScript is the same, but you eliminate the PHP overhead entirely.
+One WordPress.org user reported a 22-point PageSpeed bump from this exact swap.
+The frontend JavaScript is identical.
+The PHP overhead is gone.

-The downside: you still have GA4's 134 KB script on every page, you still need a cookie consent banner in the EU, and you still lose the majority of European visitors who reject cookies.
+The catch: you still ship GA4's 134 KB script on every page, you still need a cookie banner in the EU, and you still lose the majority of European visitors who reject cookies.

 Option B: Delay the GA4 scripts with a caching plugin

-WP Rocket's Delay JavaScript Execution prevents all JavaScript from loading until a user interacts with the page (mouse movement, scroll, click).
-This dramatically improves PageSpeed scores.
-WP Rocket has built-in exclusion checkboxes for Google Analytics and Tag Manager.
+WP Rocket's Delay JavaScript Execution holds back all JavaScript until a visitor does something on the page: moves the mouse, scrolls, clicks.
+PageSpeed scores jump.
+WP Rocket even ships ready-made exclusion checkboxes for Google Analytics and Tag Manager.

 Option C: Replace the whole stack

-Replace both Site Kit and Google Analytics with a standalone analytics tool that does not require a WordPress plugin, does not load Google's scripts, and does not need a consent banner.
+Drop both Site Kit and Google Analytics and run a standalone analytics tool instead, one that needs no WordPress plugin, loads none of Google's scripts, and asks for no consent banner.

-This is what Clickport does.
+That is what Clickport does.
 One script tag.
 No WordPress plugin.
 No Google dependency.
 No cookies.
 No consent banner.
-The tracking script is 1.9 KB gzipped, which is 70 times smaller than GA4's 134 KB payload.
-Because there is no WordPress plugin, the PHP overhead is zero.
-Because there are no cookies, the consent banner is unnecessary.
+The tracking script is 1.9 KB gzipped, 70 times smaller than GA4's 134 KB.
+No plugin means the PHP overhead is zero.
+No cookies means the banner has nothing to ask permission for.

 What is your analytics costing you?